pinglainstitute/review-fisheriespolicies/README.md

-# Streamlit RAG Application for the WPCFC conservation management measures
+# RAG for the WPCFC conservation management measures
-## Query documents for tuna and tuna like fisheries in the WCPO
+### Streamlit Application to Query documents for tuna and tuna like fisheries in the WCPO

-## Setup

-Obtain the PDF document of fisheries  Obtain data [CMM corpus](https://cmm.wcpfc.int/)

 ## Run V1.0 Application

-Full documentation inside the directory [ai-fisheries-manager](ai-fisheries-manager)
+Full documentation for setting up and running the application is inside the directory [ai-fisheries-manager](ai-fisheries-manager)

 ## Data